[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Balance of Plant (BoP) EPCI *

-As with the TSA, the BoP EPCI contracts contain several O&M related provisions.
-Typically, it has a 2-5 year warranty period and subsequently the risk is fully transferred to the owner.
+As with the TSA, the BoP EPCI contracts contain several O&M-related provisions.
+Typically, it has a 2-5 year warranty period, and subsequently, the risk is fully transferred to the owner.

-BoP Service*
+BoP Services*

 The scope depends on whether it is an onshore or an offshore wind farm, contractors’ capabilities, and the sourcing strategy.